I was recently watching a HBO documentary about the famous boxer, Sugar Ray Robinson.

 My oldest son, who is 12 years old, came home from school a few months ago and I asked him how his day went.
 He said he had a math test and did great on it.
 When I asked how he knew he did so well, he said, “When I opened the test, the questions and answers were in my dream.
 For some reason, I saw the questions in my dream and already knew the answers.”

 Being a typical 12 year old boy, school and especially math are near bottom of his priority list.
 Over the school year we worked together studying math problems and developing strategies for test taking.
 When he told me of his dream I briefly explained some of my past and how these events help us along our path.
 I wanted him to know that when we do things that improve our lives, we get extra help.
 When we try to do the right things and care for others throughout our lives, sometimes we are helped and given a gift of being able to see things before they happen.
+I believe this for myself, my son and everyone.
+When we are traveling a good path, we get helped along our way.
+We can see around corners.
+We can see things on our paths before arriving at that spot on our path.
+It is a wonderful gift and having people around that supports and encourages traveling a good path is essential to taking advantage of these gifts.

 Like most parents, I want to teach my children things early in their lives so they don't have to learn them later in life, like I had.
 The final statement I made to my son as he was rushing outside to play was, “Native Americans don’t dream, we have visions!”